Trans-Air Service Flight 671

 Trans-Air Service Flight 671 was a cargo flight from Luxembourg Airport to Mallam Aminu Kano International Airport in Kano, Nigeria.
 While flying over France on 31 March 1992, the Boeing 707 operating the flight experienced an in-flight separation of two engines on its right wing.
-Despite the damage to the aircraft, the pilots were able to perform an emergency landing at Istres-Le Tubé Air Base in Istres, France.
+Despite the damage to the aircraft, the pilots were able to perform an emergency landing on runway 33 at Istres-Le Tubé Air Base in Istres, France.
 All five occupants of the aircraft survived, but the aircraft was damaged beyond repair due to a fire on the right wing.

 Aircraft and crew

 Aircraft

 The aircraft was a 28-year-old Boeing 707-321C, serial number 18718.
 It had been manufactured in April 1964 and was first delivered to Pan Am at end of the month, with the registration number N794PA.
 During its tenure with Pan Am, it was initially named Clipper Undaunted, and was later renamed Clipper African Queen.
 It had accumulated 60,985 flight hours over 17,907 flights.
 It was powered by four Pratt & Whitney JT3D-3B engines.
 During its history, the aircraft's owner and registration had changed multiple times; at the time of the accident, it was registered 5N-MAS and operated for Nigerian operator Trans-Air Service.